gisaac85/bootcamp1_udemy/README.md

 # Web Developer Bootcamp - udemy
 <p>Hi!
-Welcome to the <h3>Web Developer Bootcamp</h3>, the only course you need to learn web development.
+Welcome to the <strong><i>Web Developer Bootcamp</i></strong>, the only course you need to learn web development.
 There are a lot of options for online developer training, but this course is without a doubt the most comprehensive and effective on the market.
 Here's why:</p>
 <ul>
   <li>This is the only online course taught by a professional bootcamp instructor.</li>
 <li>94% of my in-person bootcamp students go on to get full-time developer jobs.
 Most of them are complete beginners when I start working with them.</li>